Active Topology Inference using Network Coding: Inferring Trees

-{\em Proof:} Consider a particular iteration (call of {\tt SendTwoProbes}): sources $S_1$ and $S_2$ send exactly one probe packet each to all other leaves.
+\begin{proof} Consider a particular iteration (call of {\tt SendTwoProbes}): sources $S_1$ and $S_2$ send exactly one probe packet each to all other leaves.
 Now consider the intermediate nodes on the path $\mathcal{P}$ between the two sources.
 Depending on the link delays, there are two possibilities.

-The first possibility is that $x_1$ and $x_2$ meet (arrive within the same $W$) at one of the internal nodes on $\mathcal{P}$, {\em e.g.,} node $A$.
+The first possibility is that $x_1$ and $x_2$ meet (arrive within the same $W$) at one of the intermediate nodes on $\mathcal{P}$, {\em e.g.,} node $A$.
 Node $A$ forwards their \texttt{XOR} to its third link, and the iteration reveals the neighboring edges and nodes to $A$ as depicted in Fig.~\ref{fig-dividing}(a).
-An alternative possibility is that packets $x_1$ and $x_2$ cross each other while traversing the same link of $\mathcal{P}$ in opposite directions, \ie they do not meet at a node.
-Even if a leaf node receives more than one probe packets, we designed their operation so that they only keep the first one.
-In this case we infer the configuration in Fig.~\ref{fig-dividing}(b) that reveals one edge.
+Another possibility is that $x_1$ and $x_2$ cross each other while traversing the same link of $\mathcal{P}$ in opposite directions, \ie they do not meet at a node.
+Even if a leaf node receives more than one probe, we design their operation so that they only keep the first one.
+In this case, we infer the configuration in Fig.~\ref{fig-dividing}(b) that reveals one edge.

 In summary, the algorithm iteratively divides the binary tree into smaller components until one component has two or less leaves, in which case we know its structure.
 In each iteration, we reveal three edges or one edge.
 At the end, we have revealed all $n-1$ edges.
-Therefore, the algorithm needs between $\frac{n-1}{3}$ and $n-1$ iterations. {$\square$}
+Therefore, the algorithm requires between $\frac{n-1}{3}$ and $n-1$ iterations. \end{proof}

 {\em Notes.} In each iteration, every link is traversed exactly once by a probe.
 Link delays affect where the probes meet and thus what components are revealed in each iteration.
 However, they do not affect the correctness of the algorithm.